cloud-bulldozer/e2e-benchmarking/workloads/network-perf/README.md

 If false, uperf client and server pods will be colocated in the same topology zone.
 You need at least 2 worker nodes in that topology zone.

+### NO_AZ
+Default: `false`

+If `true`, zones will be ignored completely.
+This can be useful when running this benchmark against VMware Cloud or other providers where zones may not be set.
+Querying zones in that case will return `<no value>`

 ## Suggested configurations

 ```sh